k8-proxy/aws-jmeter-test-engine/README.md

 - Auto Assign Public IP & leave all other options as default
 - Click Add Storage, then Click Add Tags : Create Name tag to identify your instance
 - Next Configure security group: Select ICAP-Performance-Dashboard-SG created in step 1
 - Review & Launch.
-Select your own keypair.
+Select your own keypair or create new one.
 - Open Browser and enter http://[instance public ip]:3000
 - Grafana ui opens and login with username/password: admin/glasswall

-if you do not wish to use ready image, rather create everything from scratch then follow these instructions: https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap/instructions/How-to-Install-InfluxDB-Grafana-Loki-on-Amazon-Linux.md
+If you do not wish to use ready image, rather create everything from scratch then follow these instructions: https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap/instructions/How-to-Install-InfluxDB-Grafana-Loki-on-Amazon-Linux.md

 # Step 3.
 Create S3 bucket